 If you are considering adding self-service tools to your business’ online experience, rest assured that this is an instance where the hype is borne out by the evidence.
 Consulting firm McKinsey & Company found that adding self-service elements to your customer care reduces call volumes and operating expenses by 25 to 30 percent.
 In a McKinsey survey of telecommunications customers, 76 percent were satisfied with a fully digital customer service experience, as opposed to 57 percent satisfaction with traditional encounters.
 CRM Magazine reports that 45 percent of companies offering digital self-service found an increase in site traffic and a reduction in phone calls.
-Beyond the numbers, the impact of self-service models is apparent when you look at industries like travel and hospitality, which have moved almost exclusively to online reservations from in-person agent or phone models.
+Beyond the numbers, the impact of self-service models is apparent when you look at industries like travel and hospitality, which have moved almost exclusively to online reservations from an in-person agent or phone model.

 However, it is important to note that simply adding self-service options is not sufficient; they must be implemented in a way that improves the customer experience.
 In fact, 45 percent of customers say they will abandon an online purchase if they can’t quickly find answers to their questions, according to Forrester.
 The following is a brief rundown of self-service options as well as an example of one business’ effective use of both common and unique digital tools.

 Unassisted self-service refers to tools a customer can use without human interaction, such as the following:

 - Transactional Tools: If you are a business with a product, customers expect to be able to order and pay for that product online.
 Add self-service online ordering and payment options to your site as well as billing information for recurring charges.
 For a service-based business, such as a hair salon or auto-repair shop, many customers prefer an online scheduling tool.